 If you have driven into Fremantle, there is a car park outside the prison, although fees are payable.

 Pay attention to the historic buildings along the Terrace with signs explaining what they were used for.
 As you approach the grand Gatehouse, think about all the prisoners that used this entrance at the start and end of their sentence.
-The clock above was made in London in 1854 and installed in the front gate in 1856.
-The deputy superintendent lived on the top floor while the lower floor was used by the gate keeper and chief warder.
+The clock above was made in London in 1854 and installed at the front gate in 1856.
+The deputy superintendent lived on the top floor, while the gatekeeper and chief warder used the lower floor.
 Later in the 1900s, rooms were used as a visitor entry and search rooms.

-Head straight to the gift shop to collect your Fremantle Prison True Crime Tour tickets if you have ordered them online.
-If you have time before your tour starts, you can visit the Gallery, Convict Depot, and Museum.
-The gallery features several paintings by prisoners throughout Western Australia which are available to buy.
-There were some amazing artworks by indigenous Australians that really stood out.
+Head to the gift shop to collect your Fremantle Prison True Crime Tour tickets if you have ordered them online.
+You can visit the Gallery, Convict Depot, and Museum if you have time before your tour starts.
+The gallery features several paintings by prisoners throughout Western Australia, which are available to buy.
+There were some amazing artworks by indigenous Australians that stood out.
 The museum houses exhibits showcasing the history, conservation, and cultural significance of Fremantle Prison.

-The tour starts through the main prison gates where your guide will provide a brief explanation about the tour and some rules to keep everyone safe and to preserve this historical landmark.
+The tour starts through the main prison gates, where your guide will briefly explain the tour and some rules to keep everyone safe and preserve this historical landmark.

-Opposite you will see the Anglican Chapel, part of the main cell block which was restored in 2007 to remove the rendering used to cover the limestone in the 60s.
-It is now back to how it looked when it was first constructed, and much nicer in my opinion.
+Opposite, you will see the Anglican Chapel, part of the main cell block, which was restored in 2007 to remove the rendering used to cover the limestone in the 60s.
+It is now back to how it looked when it was first constructed, and much nicer.

 As you walk around the perimeter of the main cell block, your guide will regale real-life stories of some of the most notorious prisoners that spent time here.
-It’s very interesting to hear what they got up to and how some even managed to escape the prison.
+It’s interesting to hear what they got up to and how some even escaped the prison.

-You will see the exercise yard from above, the maximum-security cells, and block during the Fremantle Prison True Crime tour.
+You will see the exercise yard from above, the maximum-security cells, and the cell block during the Fremantle Prison True Crime tour.

-Once the tour finishes, you are free to explore the Gatehouse area and read more about this historic convict prison.
+Once the tour finishes, you can explore the Gatehouse area and read more about this historic convict prison.

-The True Crime Tour at Fremantle Prison is definitely one the best tours to take in Perth.
+The True Crime Tour at Fremantle Prison is one of the best tours in Perth.